MinuiLee/MinuiLee.github.io/_projects/(3) Minotes.md

 >Features:
 - Basic sticky note features(write, edit, remove and save)
-- Run at Startup on a computer
+- Run at startup on a computer
 - Always on top
 - Dark mode
 - Different note colors